TabbycatDebate/tabbycat/docs/install/windows.rst

 ------------
   *Python is a popular programming language, and the language in which the core of Tabbycat is coded.*

-Download and install Python 3.5 from the `Python website <https://www.python.org/>`_.
+Download and install the latest version of Python 3.5 from the `Python website <https://www.python.org/downloads/>`_.
 In the installer, check the box to add Python to your PATH (see box below).

 .. warning:: The 64-bit version of Python 3.6 currently doesn't work with PostgreSQL 9.6, because of a `bug in Python <http://bugs.python.org/issue28680>`_ affecting `win-psycopg <http://www.stickpeople.com/projects/python/win-psycopg/>`_.
 If you're using 64-bit Python, you should use Python 3.5 until the Python 3.6.1 is released.